ssamuroff/mbii/README.md

              -- iiminus_proj :
              -- giplus_proj : eq 12 of J10
              -- giminus_proj :
-    errors : Whetehr or not to calculate jackknife errorbars, bool shapes : location of the input shape/position catalogue savedir : place to save the output text files split : quantity by which to split the catalogue before calculation (for example, for central/satellite separation).
+    errors : Whether or not to calculate jackknife errorbars, bool shapes : location of the input shape/position catalogue savedir : place to save the output text files split : quantity by which to split the catalogue before calculation (for example, for central/satellite separation).